 Once the 90 days have elapsed, the seeds can be used immediately or kept in the freezer until you are ready to plant them.
 Blueberry seed planting should commence in the fall in warm climates and in the spring in more northerly climes.

-Plant the seed in dampened sphagnum peat moss in seed trays and cover them with ¼ inch of soil.
+Plant the seed in dampened sphagnum peat moss in seed trays and cover them with ¼ inch (6 mm.) of soil.
 Keep the medium consistently moist.
 Be patient; blueberry seed planting may take six to eight weeks to germinate, some not for three months.
-The hybrid high bush seeds germinate more unreliable than their wild low bush relatives.
+The hybrid high bush seeds germinate more unreliably than their wild low bush relatives.

-Keep the seeds in a warm, sunny area (60-70 degrees F/15-21 C).
-If lacking in sunlight, suspend a fluorescent light about 14 inches above the seedlings.
+Keep the seeds in a warm, sunny area of 60 to 70 degrees F. (15-21 C.).
+If lacking in sunlight, suspend a fluorescent light about 14 inches (36 cm.) above the seedlings.
 The resulting seedling from the growing blueberry seeds will look like grass with a few tiny leaves atop.
-During the first year of blueberry seed planting, the seedlings may get no taller than 5-6 inches in height.
+During the first year of blueberry seed planting, the seedlings may get no taller than 5 or 6 inches (13-15 cm.) in height.

 Once the blueberry bush seed plants are big enough to transplant, move them into pots in a sunny, warm area and keep moist.
 The growing blueberry seed plants can be fertilized with a liquid fertilizer after two to three weeks in their pots.
-The resulting blueberry bush seed plants will bear fruit during year two when the plant is 1-2 feet tall.
+The resulting blueberry bush seed plants will bear fruit during year two when the plant is 1 to 2 feet (31-61 cm.) tall.

 It may take several years when growing blueberries from seed before the plant will produce any significant amount of fruit.
 So, again, be patient, but once established, the plant will keep you supplied with this super food for decades to come.